 Boeing has been making the C-17 transport planes in the city but this plant will close later in the year.
 So it’s out with the old and in with the very new.

-Also, Mercedes Benz has moved their corporate headquarters to the city, bringing several hundred jobs.
+Also, Mercedes Benz has moved its corporate headquarters to the city, bringing several hundred jobs.

 The Three Ts

 As we met people who live in Long Beach, they told us repeatedly that this city is on a roll, and that exciting things are afoot after they figured out how to focus on the important things that begin with ‘T’ –tourism, trade, and tech.